Terminology Governance Guide

 - minimalistic use cases for them

-- then, the necessary consecutive steps to fulfill the use case
+- the necessary consecutive steps to fulfill their use case

 Have a look at the diagram and role descriptions in the Spec-Up-T documentation first!